band/mastodon-comments/README.md

 # Mastodon Comments

-Embed Mastodon comments on your website easily.
+Embed Mastodon comments on your website.

 *Adapted from the [Bluesky Comments](https://github.com/czue/bluesky-comments) project by Cory Zue.*